-- Connects families to quality early care and education programs with the support of an easy-to-understand rating system. https://abcquality.org/ - Offers coaching, professional development, and resources to early care and education providers to improve the early education environment and teaching practices and to support each child's learning and development. - Enables early childhood programs to participate in SC Voucher, a CCDF program that pays child care programs, so they can care for children whose families qualify for an income-based scholarship.
+- Connects families to quality early care and education programs with the support of an easy-to-understand rating system. https://abcquality.org/ - Offers coaching, professional development, and resources to early care and education providers to improve the early education environment and teaching practices and to support each child's learning and development. - Enables early childhood programs to participate in the SC Scholarship Program (SC Scholarship), a CCDF program that pays child care providers so they can care for children whose families qualify for an income-based scholarship.